solid/web-access-control-spec/README.md

 When implementing support for `acl:agentGroup` and Group Listings, keep in mind the following issues:

-1. Group Listings are regular documents (potentially with their own `.acl`s).
+1. Group Listings are regular documents (potentially each with its own with their own ACL file).
 2. What authentication mechanism should the ACL checking engine use, when making requests for Group Listing documents on other servers?
 3. Infinite request loops during ACL resolution become possible, if an `.acl`